People often ask questions about Kevin and his career – here are the ones he often hears, and his answers.

 What does it feel like to make things?

 I have an image in my mind of what I want a piece to look like.
 I have to deconstruct it or reverse engineer it to figure out how to make it.
-I have to allow the piece to evolve as I’m constructing it.
+I really like to allow the piece to evolve as I’m constructing it.
 And when I’m finally done and can step back from a piece and put my tools down, there’s a great sense of release, almost like the feeling I get when I ride my motorcycle.

 Why do you make so many different kinds of things?

 I have so many different ideas in my mind.
 I believe in experimenting with different forms and shapes, materials and finishes, and allow my talents to run free.
 I’m always growing.
+Although many of my works appear vastly different, there are often series of each concept as well as similarities between the series: a strong flowing line and iconic images, among them.

 Why do you work with metal?